CIS 5603. Artificial Intelligence

 4. Simple inference in Prolog

-We will use SWI-Prolog online to do some simple inference exercises in Prolog.
+We will use SWI-Prolog online to build sample reasoning systems.

-- Use the "likes" example in simple inference exercises to create a notebook in the left pane, then try the sample queries in the right pane.
+Create a Prolog program with the "likes" example in simple inference exercises in the left pane, then try the sample queries in the right pane.

 Reading